Below the surface

 The site selection was based on expert advice from Sydney Institute of Marine Science (SIMS) and consultation with multiple stakeholders including DPIRD Fisheries, Port Authority NSW, and the MBOS Panel.

-• nearby presence of seahorse habitat including seagrass or sponges
+• proximity to existing habitat such as seagrass or sponges

-• local cultural knowledge provided by the Gamay Rangers.
+• local cultural knowledge shared by the Gamay Rangers.

 Seahorse hotel being released from a Maritime vessel.